kostin-kirill/devops-interview-task/README.md

 * Provide instructions on how to create the server.

-* Bootstrap and provision the server however you wish.
-Use user-data or a configuration management tool (such as Puppet, Chef or Ansible).
-Alternatively launch an idempotent AMI with packer and terraform, or even via the console.
+* Bootstrap and provision the server using terraform.
+Use cloud init or a configuration management tool (such as Puppet, Chef or Ansible).
 Be prepared to justify your decision!

 * Provide a heatlhcheck script that can be run externally to periodically check if the server is up and serving the expected version number.